 - there has been a pattern of funding continuity for the position; and there is a reasonable expectation that the funding will continue.

-Casual staff conversion
+Casual conversion to continuing employment

 - is a student with the University, or has recently been a student within the last 12 months;